cea-hpc/modules/MIGRATING.rst

 *DepUn* process and one of its requirement is part of the *DepRe* process, the requirement is now unloaded after its dependent.

+Reload of *Dependent Reload* (DepRe) module is now skipped if this module is not found loadable in environment.
+Either because its requirements are not loaded or a conflict is spotted.
+Such module is considered *Dependent Unload* rather *Dependent Reload*.
+If *DepRe* module is sticky, reload is attempted anyway.

+Reload of all *Dependent Reload* (DepRe) modules now occurs after main module evaluation rather after each sub module evaluation that triggered the *Dependent Reload* unload phase.

 v5.4
 ====